The 6 Best Credit Building Apps to Increase Your Credit Score

 Like Self and Kikoff, Credit Builder Plus allows you to establish a credit history or rebuild your credit score without a hard credit check.

-First, you apply for a credit builder loan up to $1,000.
-Unlike other credit building apps we reviewed, MoneyLion gives you a portion of the loan upfront.
+First, you apply for a credit builder loan of up to $1,000.
+Unlike other credit-building apps we reviewed, MoneyLion gives you a portion of the loan upfront.

 You then pay off the rest of your loan over 12 months with automatic payments that help you build a history with the three credit bureaus.
 Once your full loan has been paid off, you can access the money you paid into the account.

-It’s a powerful program with a single downside: Credit Builder Plus costs $20 a month plus your loan payments — but you do get access to additional MoneyLion features.
+It’s a powerful program with a single downside: Credit Builder Plus costs $19.99/month plus your loan payments — but you do get access to additional MoneyLion features.

 - Build credit by paying subscriptions